-Minor Arcana card: the Four of Pentacles
+Minor Arcana: Positive elements of Four of Pentacles

 The illustration for the Four of Pentacles in the Rider-Waite tarot almost looks like the illustration for a court card.
 The main character is a king, with a crown, sitting hunched on a small throne that, at second glance, could be a large house or church that would fit the rest of the background, a rather busy town full of buildings, but it a smaller perspective as if the king was a giant like in Gulliver’s travels.

 In this suit of Pentacles, the king has one pentacle beneath each foot, one on his crown and the final one held tight in both hands, protectively.
 He obviously does not want to let it go.